guoyangchen/guoyangchen.github.io/docs/en-us/contents.md

     2.2 SSD
     Single Shot MultiBox Detector (SSD) is  proposed in 2016 and is being used and customized by many compute vision researchers and engineers.
 It has quite a lot impact to the object detection area.
-We collect the code from below which is re-implementation of original caffe implementation.
+We collect the code from below which is re-implementation of original Caffe implementation.
 https://github.com/balancap/SSD-Tensorflow

 3. NMT